Growing Australian native daisies by colour and climate - Minimalist Gardener

 Perennial · Full sun · 20–40cm · VIC, NSW, SA, TAS

-A perennial with cheerful yellow flowers and deep cultural significance.
-Once an important food source for First Nations peoples across south-eastern Australia, the starchy tuberous roots were roasted and eaten; the plant is sometimes called the murnong for this reason.
+Yam daisy is a perennial with cheerful yellow flowers and deep cultural significance.
+Once an important food source for First Nations peoples across south-eastern Australia, the starchy tuberous roots were roasted and eaten.
 In the garden it forms a low rosette of strappy leaves and produces flowers in spring on slender upright stems.
 It tolerates dry conditions once established and suits grassy or meadow-style plantings where it can naturalise over time.

 2. Billy buttons (Craspedia globosa and related species)